ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 such as IP addresses, DNS names, and interface names, as well as port numbers and service names.

+Specify a Remote Endpoint using a hostname and service name:

 ~~~
 RemoteSpecifier := NewRemoteEndpoint()
 RemoteSpecifier.WithHostname("example.com")
 RemoteSpecifier.WithService("https")
 ~~~

+Specify a Remote Endpoint using an IPv6 address and remote port:

 ~~~
 RemoteSpecifier := NewRemoteEndpoint()